 A spate of recalls on Ford Motor Co.
-(F)’s redesigned Escape sport-utility vehicle and Fusion sedan, among its most important offerings, is not slowing sales of those models, the company said yesterday.
+(F:US)’s redesigned Escape sport-utility vehicle and Fusion sedan, among its most important offerings, is not slowing sales of those models, the company said yesterday.

 “Our sales are doing well and the perception of our products are doing well,” Chief Operating Officer Mark Fields, 51, told reporters yesterday after a ceremony in Detroit.
 “But we understand that’s a very precious thing and we’re working very hard every day to deliver that quality.”